prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 <div class="text">
 <h2>NZXT H400i</h2>
 <h3>Best Small Micro ATX Case</h3>
-<p>If you weren’t expecting the <a target="_blank" href="https://www.nzxt.com/">NZXT</a> H400i on this list, you must’ve been living under a rock for the past year or so.
-If you’re looking for the best of the best, the lord of lords, the top of the line, then this is the Micro ATX case for you.</p>
+<p>The NZXT H400i is the smallest micro ATX case on the market, and features one of the best designs we've ever seen.
+This small micro ATX case has a spacious interior, great airflow, and easy cable management.</p>
 <div class="btn btn-centered">
 <a target="_blank" class="cta-button buy-button" href="https://amzn.to/2E0WGQ7">Check Price on Amazon</a>
 </div>